QuantEcon/continuous_time_mcs/ctmc_lectures/kolmogorov_bwd.md

 We will see in this lecture that the same is true for continuous time Markov chains.

-Throughout this lecture, the state space is assumed to be finite, with $|S|=n$.
+To help us focus on intuition in this lecture, rather than technicalities, the state space is assumed to be finite, with $|S|=n$.

-This will help us focus on intuition rather than relatively minor technicalities.

 Later we will investigate the case where $|S| = \infty$.